noyo-technologies/frontend-coding-challenge/README.md

 * If any of the retry attempts succeeds, we should not retry again.
 The app should function normally at this point.
 * If the status code of any request is in the 400 range, we should treat this as success for the purposes of our retry logic, but we should still show an error message.
 * The retry logic should only apply to fetching user IDs, not addreses or events.
+* Please do not use any third-party libraries for implementing the retry logic.

 *Estimated time to complete: 30 minutes to 1 hour*